arista-netdevops-community/eos_designs_to_containerlab/README.md

 ## Installation

 Clone this project to your directory where your AVD playbooks are.
-This is the same folder where the other AVD roles like eos_designs are.

 ## Role Variables